andersfischernielsen/DriveIT/documentation/handin readme/README.txt

 Included in this .zip file is the compiled binary for the DriveIT Windows Client.

-Running “DriveIT.exe” will launch the client.
+Running “DriveIT.WindowsClient.exe” will launch the client.